mirror/dd-wrt/src/router/wolfssl/Docker/README.md

 # Overview
-This is a simple Docker environment for compiling and running WolfSSL.
+This is a Docker environment for compiling, testing and running WolfSSL.
 Use `run.sh` to build everything (Docker container, WolfSSL, etc.).
 This script takes in arguments that can be passed to `./configure`.
 For example: `run.sh --enable-all`

 When the compilation and tests succeed, you will be dropped in to a shell environment within the container.
 This can be useful to build other things within the environment.
+Additional tests can be run as well as debugging of code.

+# Docker Hub
+These images are also uploaded to the wolfSSL's [Docker Hub page](https://hub.docker.com/orgs/wolfssl/repositories).
+There is a convenience script here `buildAndPush.sh` that will create the appropriate containers and push them to the repo.

 # FAQ
 ## permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock